cisco/ChezScheme/IMPLEMENTATION.md

 some primitive operations get inlined into a combination of core forms, some of which are `inline` forms.
 The `inline` forms eventually get delivered to a backend for instruction selection.
-For example, a use of safe `fx+` is inlines as argument checks that guard an `(inline + ...)`, and the `(inline + ...)` eventually becomes a machine-level addition instruction.
+For example, a use of safe `fx+` is inlined as argument checks that guard an `(inline + ...)`, and the `(inline + ...)` eventually becomes a machine-level addition instruction.